doombubbles/temple-base/LATEST.md

-- Fixed for BTD6 v46 and v47
+- Recompiled for BTD6 v49